JorgenDIF/trackquest/README.md

  * [Inc21 Python 3 Quiz](https://github.com/Inc21/Python-Quiz-Game-PP3/blob/main/run.py)
  * What I got the structure to get started was from [QuizBrain](https://github.com/sampathbasa/quiz-app/blob/main/quiz_brain.py) .
 I learnt alot about classes and Dick Vlaanderen my mentor gave me a few tips
  * Drawing on my experience from previous projects (PP1 and PP2), I found inspiration in my own work to develop the current project.
 The learnings and insights gained from those earlier endeavors significantly influenced the design and implementation of this project."
+* The question for the game is from the real Tv Show "På Spåret".
+I borrowed the from [Pa sparet bloggen](https://pasparetbloggen.blogspot.com/p/blog-page.html) who has done a fantastic job by creating their site with theese questions!